ramonaoptics/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/toc/qdma_design.rst

 During the driver de-inilization i.e when user performs "rmmmod", all the devices managed by the driver are de-initialized by invoking the "remove" handler.

-During the device de-initialization, following operations are perfomed
+During the device de-initialization, following operations are performed

 - Configuration for all the queues corresponding to the device are cleared
 - The character device interface created for the device is released